ajhsu/chromecast-device-emulator/README.md

 ## Usage

-There are two ways to use the emulator:
+There're two types of usage:

-1. CLI: Running the emulator as CLI, ideal for local development.
+1. CLI: Running the emulator as a CLI.
+Ideal for local development.

-2. Node API: Install `chromecast-device-emulator` as your dependency, ideal for test automation.
+2. Node API: Install `chromecast-device-emulator` as your dependency.
+Ideal for integrating your test automation.

 ### 1. CLI

-Install executable npm package globally
+To run as a CLI, we can install executable npm package globally:

 ```bash
 $ npm install chromecast-device-emulator -g
 ```

-Startup the emulator with a given [scenario json file](#what-is-a-scenario-json-file)
+Startup the emulator with a [pre-recorded scenario json file](#what-is-a-scenario-json-file)

 ```bash
 $ chromecast-device-emulator start scenario.json